Sirilpy Python Module API 0.7.41 Reference

 Devuelve:

-The unknown keys as a string.
+The unknown keys as a string, or None if there are no unknown keys.

 Tipo del valor devuelto: